zanata/fake-zanata-server/README.md

    - get a list of the enabled translation locales for a project-version

  - project/{projectSlug}/version/{versionSlug}/doc/{docId}/status/{localeId}
-   - get a list of all text flow ids with their state in a given locale
+   - get a list of all text flow ids with their status in a given locale
    - may want to allow query parameters for start index and limit, so that simple clients can use paging.
 Range header fields may be appropriate for this.
    - includes both the numeric database id (id) and the resource id (resId)
    - e.g.
      [
-       { id: 1234, resId: "first", state: "translated" },
+       { id: 1234, resId: "first", status: "translated" },
-       { id: 1237, resId: "second", state: "fuzzy" },
+       { id: 1237, resId: "second", status: "fuzzy" },
-       { id: 1238, resId: "third", state: "untranslated" }
+       { id: 1238, resId: "third", status: "untranslated" }
      ]

  - /stats/project/{projectSlug}/version/{versionSlug}/doc/{encodedDocId*}/locale/{localeId}